NotArb/Jupiter/ConfigDocs.md

 requests_per_second=10 # Maximum number of requests per second to this RPC thread_pool_size=3 # Number of threads for dispatching RPC requests

+# Jito configuration (At least one required for sending Jito transactions)
+# By default, swaps will execute on the least occupied enabled Jito dispatcher.
 [[jito]]
 enabled=false # Enable or disable Jito sending (default: true) url="https://mainnet.block-engine.jito.wtf" # URL of the Jito block engine